Conifold transitions via affine geometry and mirror symmetry: Lagrangian fibrations

 We now describe the second version.
 It is defined over

 by the function

-If we consider the $S^1$ action (\ref{circle_act}) and the associated projection $\pi$ onto the quotient space.
-Then $f = P \circ \pi$, where
+If we consider the $S^1$ action (\ref{circle_act}) and the associated projection $\pi(z_1,z_2,z_3) =(|z_1|^2-|z_2|^2, z_1z_2, z_3)$ onto the quotient space.
+Then $f = \bar f \circ \pi$, where

-which is $T^2$ fibration.
-Notice that the image under $\pi$ of the fixed point set is the surface
+which is a $T^2$ fibration.
+Notice that in this case

-The discriminant locus $\Delta$ is $P(\Sigma)$, which can be seen to be a codimension $1$ thickening of the ``Y'' shaped figure (i.e. the amoeba of a line).
+The discriminant locus $\Delta$ is $\bar f(\Sigma)$, which can be seen to be a codimension $1$ thickening of the letter ``Y'' graph (i.e. the amoeba of a line).
 It is not difficult to perturb this fibration so that the ends of the legs of $\Delta$ become pinched to codimension $2$ (see Figure \ref{3leg_amoeba}).
-With more effort one can make this fibration into a piece-wise smooth Lagrangian one.
+With more effort one can make this fibration into a piece-wise smooth Lagrangian one (see \cite{CB-M}, Section 5).
 We emphasize that from a topological point of view this latter version of negative fibration is equivalent to the first version with $\Delta$ of codimension $2$.
-In fact one can show that the surface $\Sigma$ in this latter version is isotopic to a surface which maps to a genuine codimension $2$ ``Y'' shaped $\Delta$ constructed as in the first version.
-Also in this example the set of smooth fibres $X_0 = f^{-1} (\R^3 - \Delta)$ has the structure of a $3$-torus bundle $\mathcal E / \Lambda$. \end{ex}
+In fact one can show that the surface $\Sigma$ in this latter version is isotopic to a surface which maps to a genuine codimension $2$ ``Y'' shaped $\Delta$ constructed as in the first version (see Theorem 4.3 in \cite{ruan_newton}, \cite{mikh_pants} and Section 4 of \cite{Gross_spLagEx}).
+Also in this example the set of smooth fibres $X_0 = f^{-1} (\R^3 - \Delta)$ has the structure of a $3$-torus bundle $\mathcal E / \Lambda$.